Antonio Briceño

-Antonio Briceño (born 5 December 1966 in Caracas, Venezuela) is a professional photographer and an activist in environmental issues, as well as in ethnic minorities and human rights.
-He has a graduate degree in biology from the Central University of Venezuela (Caracas, 1993) and a master's degree in Digital Arts from the Pompeu Fabra University (Barcelona, 2015), and he is the co-founder of the conservationist nongovernmental organization PROVITA.
+Antonio Briceño (born 5 December 1966) is a Venezuelan photographer and activist for environmental issues, ethnic minorities, and human rights.
+He has a graduate degree in biology from the Central University of Venezuela and a master's degree in Digital Arts from the Pompeu Fabra University.
+He is the co-founder of the conservationist nongovernmental organization PROVITA.

 Biography

-Briceño's passion for photography began when he was a teenager and he first exhibited his work in 1987.
-Between 1996 and 2002, he carried out several solo exhibitions, relating to the following topics: Veils and Turbans (1996, Lalit Kala Akademi, New Delhi); Passengers (a series that won him First Prize in the Luis Felipe Toro Prize and which was exhibited in Caracas' Museum of Fine Arts in 1997); Devotion (a series that depicts different forms of popular religious beliefs in Venezuela, which was shown at Galería Los Talleres, Mexico in 1998; in Casa de las Américas, Havana, 1999; and at Maison Internationale, Brussels in 2000); "Guadalupanos" (Ateneo de Caracas, 1999); and The Shamans (Galerie Adriana Schmidt, Stuttgart, 2002).
+Briceño was born in Caracas, Venezuela.
+His passion for photography began when he was a teenager.
+He first exhibited his work in 1987.
+Between 1996 and 2002, he carried out several solo exhibitions, relating to the following topics: Veils and Turbans (1996, Lalit Kala Akademi, New Delhi); Passengers (a series that won him First Prize in the Luis Felipe Toro Prize and which was exhibited in Caracas' Museum of Fine Arts in 1997); Devotion (a series that depicts different forms of popular religious beliefs in Venezuela, which was shown at Galería Los Talleres, Mexico in 1998; in Casa de las Américas, Havana, 1999; and at Maison Internationale, Brussels in 2000); Guadalupanos (Ateneo de Caracas, 1999); and The Shamans (Galerie Adriana Schmidt, Stuttgart, 2002).

 Between 2001 and 2007, he worked on the project entitled Gods of America: Natural Pantheon, in which he used digital photomontage (carried out during long-term periods of field research), creating a pantheon of deities and mythological beings from indigenous cultures across the American continent.
 This project covered ten cultures from six countries: Huichol (Mexico 2001), Piaroa (Venezuela 2002), Kogui and Wiwa (Colombia 2003), Wayuu (Venezuela 2005), Kuna (Panama 2005), Quero (Peru 2005), Kayapó (Brazil 2006), and Ye'kuana and Pemón (Venezuela 2007).
-He received several grants that allowed him to carry out the project, including grants from the Programa de Intercambio de Residencias Artísticas (Grupo de los Tres G3), the Estancia para Creación Artística Grant (Government of Mexico) and the Apoyo an Artistas Grant, (Centro Nacional de las Artes, Mexico).
+He received several grants to fund the project, including grants from the Programa de Intercambio de Residencias Artísticas (Grupo de los Tres G3), the Estancia para Creación Artística Grant (Government of Mexico) and the Apoyo a Artistas Grant, (Centro Nacional de las Artes, Mexico).